Bulletproof Watchers in Vue

 These bugs are hard to reproduce and harder to debug.
 They often only appear under specific timing conditions or after the user has interacted with your app for a while.

 But with proper cleanup, your watchers become bulletproof.
-They clean up after themselves automatically.
-They handle rapid changes gracefully.
-They prevent resource accumulation.
+They clean up after themselves automatically and prevent resource accumulation.

 And your users get a faster, more reliable experience.